nasa/harmony-browse-image-generator/README.md

 ## CI/CD:

-The CI/CD for HyBIG is contained in GitHub workslofws in the `.github/workflows` directory:
+The CI/CD for HyBIG is contained in GitHub workflows in the `.github/workflows` directory:

 * `run_tests.yml` - A reusable workflow that builds the service and test Docker